SUSE/zypper-docker/README.md

 **NOTE**: this application is still WIP.
 Here's a list of the features that have been implemented:

-- [ ] Global options should be respected.
+- [ ] Global options should be respected. (the implemented commands do it)
 - [x] List all the available images.
 - [x] List all the available updates.
-- [ ] List all the available patches.
+- [x] List all the available patches.
 - [ ] Checking patches.
 - [ ] Installing patches.